top of page

 Setting The Example

 Congratulations to our new members on their beautifully maintained plots!
-Michael Kuby, LaDeena Furey, Jolene Henchar, and Fred Stafford exemplify the RBVG Standards for utilizing space plot space and a well-maintained garden.
-Thank you for your beautiful gardens!.
+Michael Kuby, LaDeena Furey, Jolene Henchar, and Fred Stafford exemplify the RBVG Standards and excellence in gardening.
+All of you join long-time members Manuel Alvarez, Yao Kourdjonou, Nick Garcia, and Pedro Aranda as the best of 2025!

 oa2025.jpg